SirGnip/arc_arena/README.md

 victor!

 I'm sure you have played something like the "Snake Game" or "Tron light cycles" before.
-But have you ever played it against a large group of your friends sitting next to you on the couch?
+But have you ever played it against a large group of your friends, sitting next to you on the couch?

 ### Features: